Editor’s Note: This post has been updated with new links and fresh content.

 - Replace form fields with a “click-to-call” button.

 - Eliminate the need for typing as much as you can.

 - Cut back on copy without sacrificing the quality of your content.

 - Legibility is key.

-For instance, the following KlientBoost client landing page featured a headline and subheader that puts their unique value proposition up front.
+For instance, the following KlientBoost client landing page featured a headline and subheading that puts their unique value proposition upfront.

-But when we ran this page through Hotjar’s heatmap, we noticed that one of the benefits picked up more activity than its surrounding.
+But when we ran this page through Hotjar’s heatmap, we noticed that one of the benefits picked up more activity than the others.

 From our findings, we quickly rephrased the headline and subheader to match that specific benefit.
 The result was a whopping 108% increase in conversion rate at 100% confidence.

 If you want a major lift in your performance, stop testing meaningless changes just for the sake of testing.
 By utilizing tracking tools, you’ll be able to detect what really works about your page in order to bring in more effective ideas for future tests.

 15) Use The Decoy Effect